-- Theoretical design or feasibility studies for new manufacturing technologies or procedures either in a design and manufacturing environment or in a specialist department of a consultancy. - Participation in the evolution, development, manufacture and commissioning of new manufacturing lines or equipment, including performance evaluation and the investigation of operational failures.
-Examples include novel forming techniques or materials handling methods, unconventional processes or advanced technologies. - Applying knowledge to enhance existent manufacturing processes. - Secondment in any of the above areas, particularly toremote or overseas locations, where support facilities may be severely limited.
-(Secondments to inhouse production development departments and equipment manufacturers would also be expected to provide opportunities for the development of professional engineering expertise and technical judgement.)
+- Theoretical design or feasibility studies for new drug delivery systems or devices, new manufacturing technologies or processes either in a design and manufacturing environment or in a specialist department of a consultancy. - Participation in the evolution, development, manufacture and commissioning of new manufacturing lines or equipment, including performance evaluation and the investigation of operational failures.
+Examples include novel processing techniques or materials handling methods, unconventional processes or advanced technologies. - Applying knowledge to enhance existent manufacturing processes and improve efficiency through challenging the status quo.
+There would be clear evidence of the use of problem solving tools corrective action. - Secondment in any of the above areas, particularly to remote or overseas locations, where support facilities may be severely limited.
+(Secondments to in-house production development departments and equipment manufacturers would also be expected to provide opportunities for the development of professional engineering expertise and technical judgement.)